hannahlu/comp160-engineering/README.md

 Although considerable research and proposals for improving Software Engineering for accessibility exist, developers rarely understand how to code accessible systems.
 AccTrace [12] is a Case Tool designed to use an ontology, a method for showing a group of concepts and the relationships between them, to propose and define a technical procedure for implementing accessible gaming.
 AccTrace was also designed to enable traceability, allowing developers to ascertain the origin of certain elements within a systems design.
 [12]

 ### Application of Accessibility in Mainstream Games
 In the 1980's, computer software applications first started to be adapted for the disabled.
-However, mainstream video games remain overwhelming inaccessible [video game accessibilty].
+However, mainstream video games remain overwhelming inaccessible [13].

 ### PAPERS TO FOCUS ON NEXT:
 1. R. G. De Branco, M. I. Cagnin, and D. M. B. Paiva, “AccTrace: Accessibility in phases of requirements engineering, design, and coding software,” in Proceedings - 14th International Conference on Computational Science and Its Applications, ICCSA 2014, 2014, pp. 225–228.